Frequently Asked Questions

 Do I have to believe in it for it to work?

 Since positive expectations and belief in a particular therapy help to increase therapeutic results, I encourage you to raise any concerns or doubts you may have about acupuncture and Traditional Chinese Medicine.
-I'd like to help you better understand acupuncture and Traditional Chinese Medicine so that you may have the most positive healing experience possible.
+I'd like to help you to better understand acupuncture and Traditional Chinese Medicine so that you may have the most positive healing experience possible.
 You are invited to contact me today, and I will personally respond to any questions or comments promptly.

 How quickly can I expect to feel better?